 - Design and construction of protective housing for monumental works at the park

 - Creation of a bronze cast of Saint-Gaudens’ heroic statue of Admiral David Glasgow Farragut for placement on the original bluestone base at the park

 - With the National Park Service, development of a 20-year management plan for the future protection of the park’s art collection and preservation of the park’s special character and scale.

-- Preservation and casting of the Shaw Memorial, the masterful work that commemorates Colonel Robert Gould Shaw and the men of the 54th Massachusetts Regiment–the first black regiment raised in the north to fight for the Union cause.
-The monumental plaster, formerly at the park, was preserved and relocated to the National Gallery of Art in Washington, D.C. on long-term loan.
+- Preservation and casting of the Robert Gould Shaw Memorial, the masterful work that commemorates Colonel Robert Gould Shaw and the men of the 54th Massachusetts Regiment–the first black regiment raised in the north to fight for the Union cause.
+The monumental plaster, formerly at the park, was preserved and relocated to the National Gallery of Art in Washington, DC on long-term loan.
 A mold taken from the plaster allowed for creation of a bronze cast, which is displayed at the Saint-Gaudens National Historical Park.